YoussefHamedddd/Simple-ETL-Customer-Pipeline/README.md

 The goal is to clean, transform, and prepare the data for further use (analysis, ML, or storage).
 🔧 Steps in the Pipeline

-    Extract
-        Load customer data from .txt file using pandas.
+ Extract Load customer data from .csv file using pandas.

 Transform
         Convert column types:
             CustomerID → int64
             Name → string